— Researched and written by Dr. Catherine Cirulli.

-While compiling the list of positive things, try to not judge anything that you wrote there.
-Just write anything that comes to mind.
+While making the list of positive things, try to not judge anything that you wrote there.
+Just write any positive thing that comes to your mind.

-Everyone’s accomplishments and positive experiences will be different.
-Make your list and then read it every week as a reminder of the good things you’ve had in life.
+Your accomplishments and positive experiences may be unique or commonplace.
+Make your list and then read it every week as a reminder of the good things that have happened in life.

-Here’s an Optimistic Statement to help you focus on the positive:
+Here’s a statement to help you focus on the positive and be optimistic:

-If I look for the good, I will see it.
+When I look for the good, I find it easy to see them.

 5. Believe In Yourself